-However, I’m also aware that my pregnancy trials are nothing compared to some of my friends and acquaintances’ experiences.
-I’ve had friends who threw up every day until delivery.
+However, I’m also aware that my pregnancy trials are nothing compared to some of my friends’ and acquaintances’ experiences.
+I’ve had friends who threw up every day of their pregnancy until delivery.
 Friends that lost 35 pounds due to extreme nausea.
 Girlfriends that were hospitalized to receive IVs because of their dehydration from illness.
 And friends who were on bedrest from 14 weeks on while trying to raise other children.

 - And if it does, is it right for this woman to feel guilty when she admits she is not enjoying her pregnancy?